 As a project manager sets project objectives, they will begin developing a project scope, which documents all deliverables, goals, tasks, and deadlines.
-You project scope should explicitly describe what objectives are and aren’t included in the project to guarantee you and the client are on the same page.
+Your project scope should explicitly describe what objectives are and aren’t included in the project to guarantee you and the client are on the same page.

 Work breakdown structure

 A work breakdown structure (WBS) is a hierarchical decomposition of the project into smaller tasks.
-This helps improvise the clarity of the project’s scope and allows for more accurate estimates of the time, effort, and resources required for each task.
+This helps improve the clarity of the project’s scope and allows for more accurate estimates of the time, effort, and resources required for each task.